Eating out on Valentine’s Day: Which restaurants do Americans love most for a romantic night out?

 Valentine’s Day might bring a 13% bump for local restaurants around the country, but it ranks as only the 120th biggest day of the year.
 When compared to one of the biggest days of the year (Mother’s Day), it’s clear Valentine’s Day isn’t the restaurant powerhouse you might think.

 Of course, you’ve likely experienced a long wait or trouble booking reservations on Valentine’s Day.
 Which got us wondering—what types of restaurants do best on Valentine’s Day, and which ones struggle to make the connection to romance?
 So we took a closer look at the data from 42,000 small, local restaurants across the country and made some fascinating discoveries.
-(Note: these do not include fast food or quick

 The busiest restaurants on Valentine’s Day—Fish, fine dining, and international flair